 - A notification is required by New York State collectors, dismantlers, and recyclers that receive used electronic equipment from non-household entities, except when the equipment is all working and will be sold or donated for reuse.
 Electronic products that are sold or donated for reuse are not considered to be discarded, and thus, cannot be subject to the solid or hazardous waste regulations (i.e., they are still products).

 - If the collector, dismantler, or recycler does not know the condition or value of some or all of the equipment received, does not know the generator status of the supplying entity, or does not know whether the equipment will be reused or whether it will be dismantled or recycled, then having a notification on file with the NYSDEC allows for all these possibilities.

 Additional Dismantling and Recycling Wastes

 Used electronic equipment dismantlers and recyclers typically generate hazardous wastes such as batteries, mercury-containing lamps, and other mercury-containing components when electronics are dismantled.
-These wastes may be managed under applicable hazardous waste regulations found in 6 NYCRR Parts 370-374 and 376, or may be managed under New York State's Universal Waste Rule, which provides streamlined regulation for certain common recyclable wastes.
+These wastes may be managed under applicable hazardous waste regulations found in 6 NYCRR Parts 370-374 and 376, or may be managed under New York State's Universal Waste Rule (link leaves DEC's website), which provides streamlined regulation for certain common recyclable wastes.

 Cathode Ray Tube (CRT) Export Provisions